Cracko298/Generation-Zero-Save-Documentation/README.md

 # Prerequists:
 - A Hex Editor such as [HxD](https://mh-nexus.de/en/downloads.php?product=HxD20).
 - The Generation Zero Game from [Steam](https://store.steampowered.com/app/704270/Generation_Zero/).
 - Some Hexadecimal and Simple Low-Level Editing Experience.
-(Since this guide Uses Binary, Hex, & Decimal Numbers).
+(Since this guide Uses Binary, Hex, & Decimal).

 # Notice:
 - Always Make sure you backup your Save-File before continuing with this guide!